-Day 8 – 9: Return to Quebec City – with a stop in the Saguenay Region in L’Anse-Saint Jean – 750 km
+Day 8 – 9 on the Quebec road trip: Return to Quebec City – with a stop in L’Anse-Saint Jean

-While not technically along the north shore of the St. Lawrence River, a side-trip to the Saguenay area is highly worthwhile.
+While not technically along the north shore of the St. Lawrence River, a continuation of the Quebec road trip to the Saguenay area is highly worthwhile.
 You can access it from Tadoussac via Highway 172.
 If you do that you could drive to Saguenay and return along Highway 170 to meet Highway 138.

 What to do in the Saguenay area